storm-enroute/storm-enroute.github.io/dev/styleguide.md

 In specific occasions, a file may declare a different subpackage within its body, but this is to be avoided.

+## Abbreviations

+Capitalize only the first letter of the abbreviation.
+This is easier to write than having uppercase everywhere.
+For example, if we have a debug API class, we call it:

+    class DebugApi {
+      // ...
+    }

 ## Line length